mediamonks/s3-batch-upload/README.md

   glob: '*.jpg', // default is '*.*'
   concurrency: '200', // default is 100
   dryRun: true, // default is false
-  cacheControl: 'max-age: 300', // can be a string, for all uploade resources
+  cacheControl: 'max-age=300', // can be a string, for all uploade resources
   cacheControl: { // or an object with globs as keys to match the input path
-    '**/settings.json': 'max-age: 60', // 1 mins for settings, specific matches should go first
+    '**/settings.json': 'max-age=60', // 1 mins for settings, specific matches should go first
-    '**/*.json': 'max-age: 300', // 5 mins for other jsons
+    '**/*.json': 'max-age=300', // 5 mins for other jsons
-    '**/*.*': 'max-age: 3600', // 1 hour for everthing else
+    '**/*.*': 'max-age=3600', // 1 hour for everthing else
   }
 }).upload();
 ```